vcvpaiva/DialecticaCategories/README.md

     2c.
 TAC paper "Dialectica and Chu constructions: cousins?", Theory and Applications of Categories, Vol. 17, No. 7, pp 127-152, 2006.

-3. BRICS TR: "A linear specification language for Petri Nets", http://www.cs.bham.ac.uk/~vdp/publications/LinSpecPetri.pdf submitted a short note for LSFA2018 based on this work, which was accepted for TCS in mid 90's, but then abandoned.
+3. BRICS TR: "A linear specification language for Petri Nets", http://www.cs.bham.ac.uk/~vdp/publications/LinSpecPetri.pdf accepted for TCS in mid 90's, but then abandoned.
+Recently submitted a short note for LSFA2018 based on this work, rejected.

 4. "Categorical multirelations, linear logic and Petri nets" TR from Cambridge http://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-225.pdf